Doctor: NFL COVID-19 testing issues gave it test fire drill

 ”I can laugh about it now, but truly it wasn’t fun to have that phone call very early in the morning and not get news that it was potentially an error until later,” he said.

 Stefanski said he immediately left his house in order to not put his family at risk.
-It took four hours before Stefanski learned he was negative.
+The former Vikings assistant went to a condominium near the team’s facility where he stayed before moving his family to Ohio from Minnesota in the offseason.
+And, it took four hours before Stefanski learned he was negative.

 The 38-year-old Stefanski praised the Browns for the way they handled ”a fire drill” with their virus protocols, adding that being held out of practice gave him and his staff a chance to carry out contingency plans if any coaches are out.